the-real-nox/progbot/README.md

 ## Filling the db
 We will make a request to `https://www.bmbwf.gv.at/Themen/schule/schulpraxis/termine/ferientermine_{year_start}_-_{year_end}.html`
 It should be noted that the devs creating that page were so kind to put the data into main, so its not to hard to parse it with `bs4`
-We can now extract the data for this year
+We can now extract the data for this year.
-The years to search for can be found in `config.cfg` (created on first run) The first year possible to parse is `20/21`, due to variation in the html markup, which means that `21/22` is the first one that you will actually get and are able to specify in the config-file, since we need the last day of the summer-break a year before to calculate the length of the school-year.
+The years to search for can be found in `config.cfg` (created on first run).
+The first year possible to parse is `20/21`, due to variation in the html markup, which means that `21/22` is the first one that you will actually get the duration of, since we need the last day of the summer-break a year before in order to retrieve the length of the school-year.

 Also important to note is that the day a holiday starts is **the saturday before**.